ChristianSi/lytspel/README.md

 Spellings involving several sounds:

-  * The vowel combination /i:@/ is written «ia», e.g. «mis'teeriass, ma'teerial, meediam, obviass, vairiabl, airia, i'meediat» ‹mysterious, material, medium, obvious, variable, area, immediate›.
-In the rare cases where unstressed /a/ occurs after /i:/ (or /I/), a hyphen is inserted for disambiguation, e.g. «am'neesi-ak, zoadi-ak» ‹amnesiac, zodiac›.
+  * The vowel combination /i:@/ or /I@/ is written «ia», e.g.
+    «mis'teeriass, ma'teerial, meediam, obviass, vairiabl, airia,
+    i'meediat» ‹mysterious, material, medium, obvious, variable, area, immediate›.
+In the rare cases where unstressed /a/ occurs after /i:/ or /I/, a hyphen is inserted for disambiguation, e.g. «am'neesi-ak, zoadi-ak» ‹amnesiac, zodiac›.
   * The vowel combination /u:@/ is written «ua», e.g. «acchual, indi'vijual, influanss, soo'purfluass, crual» ‹actual, individual, influence, superfluous, cruel›.
 In the very rare cases where